bond005/impartial_text_cls/README.md

 python setup.py test
 ```

 The **Impartial Text Classifier** requires tensorflow library for its working (see `requirements.txt`).
-We recommend to install `tensorflow-gpu` for fast training, but you can use `tensorflow` for CPU in the inference mode for pre-trained models of the **Impartial Text Classifier** (certainly, you can use CPU for training too, but it is not good idea).
+We recommend to install `tensorflow-gpu` for fast training, but you can use `tensorflow` for CPU in the inference mode for pre-trained models of the **Impartial Text Classifier** (certainly, you can use CPU for training too, but it is not a good idea).

 Usage
 -----